Pittsburgh Penguins 2025-26 NHL Betting Lines

 Founded in 1967 as part of the NHL's "Great Expansion," the Pittsburgh Penguins struggled for most of their existence until the arrival of Mario Lemieux in 1984.
 Since then, they have been one of the NHL's marquee franchises.
 Pittsburgh has won a total of five Stanley Cup championships in its history.
 Sidney Crosby took the mantle from Lemieux as the franchise's marquee man.
 Lemieux is now a part-owner of the team.

 It may be hard to believe in this era where the Penguins are one of the NHL’s most successful franchises, but the NHL was often not a sure thing in the Steel City.
-For the first several years in business, the Penguins lost money and had to change owners several times.
+For the first several years in business, the Penguins incurred losses and underwent several changes in ownership.
 Additionally, there were several close calls in which the franchise nearly left Pittsburgh or faced the possibility of folding.

 NHL Teams